This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 The north coast of Kauai, in Princeville and Hanalei, is the rainiest part of the island.
 If you’re staying on the north coast, it’s likely that you’ll experience at least a few short rain showers.
 Be sure to bring a lightweight packable raincoat to stay dry.

-In terms of restaurants, the best places to eat in Kauai include a range of super-casual to high-end, so bring a mix of different options for evenings out.
+In terms of restaurants, the best restaurants in Kauai include a range of super-casual to high-end, so bring a mix of different options for evenings out.

 Hawaii’s Big Island has 8 of the world’s 13 climate zones, all jam-packed onto a single island.
 So what (on earth) are you supposed to wear?